 Sanmina means to be a top contract manufacturer of sophisticated electronic components.
 It designs and makes printed circuit boards and board assemblies, backplanes and backplane assemblies, enclosures, cable assemblies, optical components and modules, and memory modules.
 In addition, the company provides services such as design and engineering, materials management, order fulfillment, and in-circuit testing.
 It serves OEMs in the health care, defense, medical, aerospace, telecommunications, and technology industries, among others.
 Because its customers' base production is in lower-cost regions, more than 80% of sales come from outside the US.

-In late 2012 Sanmina divided its business into two operations.
-Integrated Manufacturing Solutions (IMS; 78% of total 2013 sales) makes printed circuit board assembly and test, optical, and radio frequency modules.
-Components, Products, and Services (CPS; 22% of sales) makes its interconnect systems and mechanical systems components in addition to memory and storage products and other services.
+Sanmina's Integrated Manufacturing Solutions unit (IMS; 79% of 2014 sales) makes printed circuit board assembly and test, optical, and radio frequency modules.
+The Components, Products, and Services unit (CPS; 21% of sales) makes its interconnect systems and mechanical systems components in addition to memory and storage products and other services.

 Sales and Marketing

 The company supplies OEMs primarily in the communications networks, defense and aerospace, industrial and semiconductor systems, medical, multimedia, computing and storage, automotive and clean technology sectors.

 Sanmina's top 10 customers together generate half of sales.

 After a year of lower revenue in 2013, Sanmina rebounded in 2014 posting 5% higher revenue on sales of $6.2 billion.
 Sales to customers in the company's industrial, medical, and defense customer segment increased significantly on an effort to acquire new customers and orders from existing customers.
 Sales in the communications customer segment fell for the year.

 Sanmina's net income staged an even bigger comeback in 2014, rising 148% from 2013 to $197 million.
 Higher revenue helped boost profit as did income tax benefits.